olekuz/tyk-docs/tyk-docs/content/basic-config-and-security/security/security-policies/secure-apis-method-path.md

 weight: 3
 ---

-Tyk already lets you set version access rights, whitelisted, and blacklisted paths to control how your users access your APIs, however what has not been easy to do is to restrict access based on specific paths, per key or policy.
+Tyk already lets you set version access rights, allowed, and blocked paths to control how your users access your APIs, however what has not been easy to do is to restrict access based on specific paths, per key or policy.

 Granular path control allows you to define which methods and paths a key is allowed to access on a per API-version basis.
 This can be done on a key-by-key basis, or, for even more power and control, through the Policies feature.